| The Global SoS Network

 Deducing that the logistics of transporting teledemocratic information require the existence of postal technology that is adequate for the task, the focused collective intelligence of constituents now creates nationwide teledemocratic mailstreams towards the legislatures.
 Subsequently, legislators will use traditional parliamentarian procedures in order to resolve constituent conflict in the forums human society has designed for that specific undertaking.

-Because it is the task of legislatures to allocate resources to the executive function of government, the deliberation of the much better informed perspectives will in effect result in the allocation of resources with much less or no adversariness at all.
+The task of legislatures to allocate resources to the executive function of government, so deliberation with much better informed perspectives will in effect result in the allocation of resources with much less or no legislative adversariness at all.
 Improved constituent data will result in a more managerial and systematic approach, not the partisan mentality where the gain of one individual, group, or nation is perceived as a loss to another individual, group, or nation.
-It is not a devolution of responsibility, because citizens have always held it.
-Rather, it is the devolution of authority to constituents for the more efficient, and much more effective, resolution of conflict, meaning that the overall quality of public decision-making will improve systematically.
+This empowerment is not a devolution of responsibility, because citizens have always held it.
+Rather, it is the devolution of authority to constituents for the more efficient, and much more effective, resolution of constituent conflict, meaning that the overall quality of public decision-making will improve systematically.

 For the Global South, in addition to serving as a medium for constituent-legislator communication, adequate postal services allow for institutional focusing of adaptive capacity in order to address pressing social needs.
 As the expressed need for adequate postal services helps create a 'climate for change,' it serves as motivator for the rollout of municipal, utility and affordable housing billing systems wherever needed, which is in most countries at the beginning of the 21st century.
 The resulting income streams are key for the lupkeep of public infrastructure necessary for meeting social needs such as quality education and medical services, and for all-important trade.

-The Internet is a very convenient venue for establishing teledemocratic processes.
-But until poor countries become affluent, the cost of each computer or cellular phone, in addition to installation costs (electric supply, fixed or cellular-line or Internet hook-up fees, modem, batteries, printing ink, etc.) plus monthly payments, maintenance, upgrading, training, and other hidden costs, must be compared to the cost of a few stationery items and that of family mailboxes, which are usually made of low-cost sheetmetal.
+The Internet is a very convenient venue for establishing teledemocratic processes, and technichal progress has made it practical for most people to have and use a smartphone.
+This means that artificial intelligence can be used to help constituents to be better informed when contacting their legislators.
+Nowadays the decreasing cost of access to information, for example, through cellphones, makes it more practical to complement the benefits of AI with the cost of a few stationery items and that of family mailboxes, which are usually made of low-cost sheetmetal.
 Home letterboxes only need a key and lock, require no periodic expenses, and practically never need maintenance.

-The key to sustainability could be in configuring Information and Communications Technology (ICT), postal services and the Internet, in a way that facilitates judicious use of artificial intelligence.
-When social groups such as constituents use AI-driven teledemocratic methods, then the collective intelligence has the capacity to regulate the activities of the Public Sector System in benefit of the common good, and of the environment, while helping to steadily increase the level of productivity.
+The key to sustainability is in configuring Information and Communications Technology (ICT), postal services, cellular-phone information along with the Internet, in a way that facilitates judicious use of artificial intelligence.
+When social groups such as constituents use AI-driven teledemocratic methods, then collective intelligence acquires the capacity to regulate the activities of the Public Sector System in benefit of the common good, and of the environment, while helping to steadily increase the level of productivity.

 |